nilekell/jamaica-cs-pp-scraper/README.md

 ```

 The script will print information to the console and can optionally send an email with results if the relevant lines are uncommented.

 ---

+## Automation
+Cron Job Setup (macOS)

+To automate this script to run every hour on a Mac, follow these steps:
+- Identify the Python interpreter path in the virtual environment.
+- Activate the virtual environment:

+`source /path/to/venv/bin/activate`

+Then run:

+`which python`

+Copy the output path, for example:

+`/Users/YourName/Projects/venv/bin/python`

+Edit your crontab.
+Open the crontab editor:

+`crontab -e`

+Add a new cron job entry.
+For a script you want to run every hour at minute 0:

+`0 * * * * /Users/YourName/Projects/venv/bin/python /Users/YourName/Projects/scraper.py`

+0 * * * * will trigger the job at the top of every hour.
+Adjust paths to match where the script and virtual environment are stored.

+Save the crontab.
+When you exit the editor, cron will automatically register the new job.

+---